pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 5});
 `
 ```

-- Node.js
+Replace demo keys with your app's keys from the Admin Portal.

-Create an instance of PubNub with your keys and a unique userId:
+Create an instance of the PubNub class with your keys and a unique user ID:
 ```
 1

 ```

-- React Native
-Create an instance of PubNub with your keys and a unique userId:
+Create an instance of the PubNub class with your keys and a unique user ID:
 ```
 `1const pubnub = new PubNub({
 2    publishKey: "demo",